LinkedIn Pinpoint #764Answer & Analysis

 Pinpoint #764 — Frequently Asked Questions

-Why does "" solve Trifle, Parfait, Tiramisu, Baklava, and Seven-layer cake?
+Why does "Layered desserts" solve Trifle, Parfait, Tiramisu, Baklava, and Seven-layer cake?

-How do Trifle and Parfait point to the pattern?
+How do Trifle and Parfait point to the Layered desserts pattern?

-What the five words have in common is membership in "".
-Specifically: Trifle → English trifle with sponge, custard, fruit (A layered dessert traditionally made with cake, custard, fruit, and cream); Parfait → Fruit and yogurt parfait (A layered dessert, often served in a glass, combining cream, frui...
+What the five words have in common is membership in "Layered desserts".
+Specifically: Trifle → English trifle with sponge, custard, fruit (A layered dessert traditionally made with cake, custard, fruit, and cream); Parfait → Fruit and yogurt parfait (A layered dessert, often served in a glass, combi...

 How do you solve Pinpoint #764?